dhruvdeshwal676-analytics/customer-churn-analysis/README.md

 The project combines **Python-based data analysis and churn prediction** with an interactive **Power BI dashboard** for business-focused insights.

+## 🎯 Business Problem

+Telecom companies face revenue loss when customers discontinue their services.
+The objective of this project is to understand the key factors associated with churn, identify high-risk customer segments, and support data-driven retention strategies.

 ## 🎯 Objectives

-- Analyze customer demographics and service-related characteristics.
+### Business Objectives
-- Identify patterns associated with customer churn.
+- Identify key factors associated with customer churn.
+- Understand high-risk customer segments.
+- Generate insights to support customer retention strategies.
+- Provide an interactive dashboard for business decision-making.

+### Technical Objectives
-- Prepare and transform customer data for Machine Learning.
+- Clean and preprocess telecom customer data.
+- Apply feature engineering and one-hot encoding.
-- Build an Artificial Neural Network (ANN) model for churn prediction.
+- Develop an ANN-based churn prediction model.
 - Evaluate model performance using classification metrics.
-- Identify customers who may be at higher risk of churn.
-- Create a Power BI dashboard for interactive business analysis.

 ## 🗂️ Dataset

 The project uses a telecom customer churn dataset containing **7,043 customer records and 21 variables**.

+**Target Variable:** Churn

 The dataset includes information related to: